 • Every attachment has its own toggle and its own condition.

 • Conditions gate individual files.
-If instead you want to hold back the whole email whenever a CSV or Excel attachment comes back empty, use the email's separate Don't send if any attachment is empty option.
-As the name says, it suppresses the entire email when any data attachment has no rows, even if the others have data.
+If instead you want to hold back the whole message whenever a CSV or Excel attachment comes back empty, use the task's separate Don't send if any attachment is empty option (available on both Email and Slack).
+As the name says, it suppresses the entire message when any data attachment has no rows, even if the others have data.

 Frequently asked questions